phuc1903/serein-project/README.md

 # Serein Laravel 11 with Inertia and React 18

-The jewelry product is a combination of Laravel 11 with Inertia and React 18
+A website selling jewelry under the brand Serein Jewelry.
+Using Larvel 11 with Inertia and React 18 technology.